mvab/epigraphdb-breast-cancer/README.md

 This is a development repo of the work presented in the article _"Integrating Mendelian randomization and literature-mined evidence for breast cancer risk factors"_.

-A pre-print of this work will soon be available on MedRxiv.

-* See [Github Pages](https://mvab.github.io/epigraphdb-breast-cancer/) site with links to web-based components of this article.

-* See a [poster](https://github.com/mvab/epigraphdb-breast-cancer/wiki/MR-conference-2021-poster) about this work that was presented at Mendelian Randomization Conference 2021.

 ---

 ### Repo summary